- John Legge Prize for best thesis in Asian Studies (annual)

 John Legge Prize for best thesis in Asian Studies

-Prize winners receive $2,000 AUD cheque, award certificate, books to the value of $500 AUD from DK Agencies (The DK Award) and priority consideration for publication in one of the ASAA book series.
+Prize winners receive $2,000 AUD cheque, award certificate, and priority consideration for publication in one of the ASAA book series.
 Runner-up Prize winners receive $1,000 AUD and an award certificate.

 Every two years, the ASAA funds up to two workshops, symposia or conferences, with grants worth up to $10,000 AUD each.

 Wang Gungwu Prize for best Asian Studies Review Article